-Combining the results of examining the association between OPA and IHD among both sexes and the results in strata of sex, demonstrates the importance of exploring sex-differences in studies of health effects of OPA.
-In the analysis including both men and women the opposite direction of the
+Combining the results of examining the association between OPA and IHD, among both sexes, and the results in strata of sex demonstrates the importance of exploring sex differences in studies of health effects of OPA.
+In the analysis including both men and women, the opposite direction of the association between men and women is masked.
+One of the possible explanations of the sex difference, in the present study, may be that men and women have different levels of OPA, although their questionnaire answer placed them in the same OPA category.
+There is a high degree of gender segregation in the labour market, especially in jobs with high physical demands,26 and a recent study showed that within sitting, standing, and walking occupations, the types of occupational groups were different for men and women.35 Women in jobs with high physical demands are typically working in the health, social care, kitchen, or cleaning sectors.26 This is also the case for lifting where a Danish study showed that women exposed to lifting were working in the health or cleaning sector, whereas men exposed to lifting held a variety of jobs.36 Furthermore, even in the case where men and women have the same occupational titles, there are large differences in their physical working conditions.27 In addition, the individual assessment of the physical demands at work, in a questionnaire, is partly subjective and the answers could be related to the physical capacity and health status of the respondent, and may also be relative to colleagues and others in the same profession.

-1 association between men and women is masked.
-One of the possible explanations of the sex-2 difference, in the present study, may be that men and women have different levels of OPA, although 3 their questionnaire answer place them in the same OPA category.
-There is a high degree of gender 4 segregation in the labor market, especially in jobs with high physical demands (26), and a recent study 5 showed that within sitting, standing and walking occupations, the types of occupational groups were 6 different for men and women (35).
-Women in jobs with high physical demands are typically working 7 in the health, social care, kitchen or cleaning sectors (26).
-This is also the case for lifting where a 8 Danish study showed that women exposed to lifting were working in the health or cleaning sector, whereas men exposed to lifting held a variety of jobs (36).
-Furthermore, even in the case where men 9 10 and women have the same occupational titles, there are large differences in their physical working 11 conditions (27).
-In addition, the individual assessment of the physical demands at work in a questionnaire is partly subjective and the answers could be related to the physical capacity and health 12 status of the respondent and may also be relative to colleagues and others in the same profession.
-13 Another possible explanation of the sex-difference in the association between OPA and IHD could be 14 physiological sex-differences.
-Men and women are different with respect to e.g., muscle mass, 15 physical capacity and sex hormones and these differences may play a role in both the physical impact 16 and perception of a given workload (24, 25).
-Furthermore, men and women at the same age differ in 17 18 their vulnerability to heart disease due to a 7 to 10 years later first manifestation of heart diseases in 19 women (23).
-Among women, menopause, and the following changes in the level of sex hormones and the physiological consequences of this, may affect the association between OPA and IHD.
-It has been shown that the level of HDL is affected by menopause (37).
-In the present study, adjustment for HDL affected the association between OPA and IHD in the analysis where women with sedentary OPA was the common reference group.
+Another possible explanation of the sex difference in the association between OPA and IHD could be physiological sex differences.
+Men and women are different with respect to e.g. muscle mass, physical capacity, and sex hormones, and these differences may play a role in both the physical impact and perception of a given workload.^{24,25} Furthermore, men and women at the same age differ in their vulnerability to heart disease due to a 7- to 10-years-later first manifestation of heart diseases in women.23 Among women, menopause, and the following changes in the level of sex hormones and the physiological consequences of this, may affect the association between OPA and IHD.
+It has been shown that the level of HDL is affected by menopause.37 In the present study, adjustment for HDL affected the association between OPA and IHD in the analysis where women with sedentary OPA were the common reference group.

 A preliminary analysis of the association between OPA and IHD stratified by menopause/use of hormone-replacement-therapy (HRT) and adjusted for age indicated that among menopausal women, using HRT, a higher level of OPA was associated with a higher risk of IHD, which was not the case among pre-menopausal or menopausal women not using HRT (results not shown).
-This emphasizes the importance of taking these factors into account in studies including menopausal women and this finding should be further investigated in studies including more women.
+This emphasizes the importance of taking these factors into account in studies including menopausal women, and this finding should be further investigated in studies including more women.

-Also, a sensitivity analysis of the association between OPA and IHD stratified for hypertension showed a different pattern among men and women with a higher risk of IHD among hypertensive men with strenuous OPA than among normotensive men and a tendency of a u-shaped association among hypertensive women that also has been observed in a previous study (38).
-However, some of the strata were rather small and this finding should be further investigated in larger cohorts.
+Also, a sensitivity analysis of the association between OPA and IHD stratified for hypertension showed a different pattern among men and women with a higher risk of IHD among hypertensive men with strenuous OPA, than among normotensive men, and a tendency of a u-shaped association among hypertensive women, also observed in a previous study.38 However, some of the strata were rather small, and this finding should be further investigated in larger cohorts.

-8 Strengths and weaknesses of the study
+Strengths and weaknesses of the study